codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 ## Environment variables for Android code signing {#android-variables}

-You will need to set the following environment variables in a group called variable group called `keystore_credentials` for Android code signing:
+You will need to set the following environment variables in a variable group called `keystore_credentials` for Android code signing:

 `CM_KEYSTORE_PATH`, `CM_KEYSTORE`, `CM_KEYSTORE_PASSWORD`, `CM_KEY_PASSWORD` and `CM_KEY_ALIAS`